HBevilacqua/Pi-crossbar/README.md

 ```

 ##### 4. The web browser runs on my mobile phone
-Once the crossbar/webapp run on Heroku and the backend on your Raspberry pi, open a web browser and visit the web page to use the application.<br>
+Once the crossbar/webapp runs on Heroku and the backend on your Raspberry pi, open a web browser and visit the web page to use the application.<br>
 ![GitHub Logo](screenshot/network_Step4.png)

 *Figure: Step 4 diagram*